jakelever/pubrunner/README.rst

 Examples
 --------

-Check out the `examplesdir`_ directory to see a small number of projects that use PubRunner on Pubmed.
+Check out the `examples directory`_ to see a small number of projects that use PubRunner on Pubmed.

 Contributing
 ------------